dconnet/AgilityBook/Readme.txt

    - Must install Win7-.Net4 SDK first, in order to get x64 compiler (project won't open otherwise)
    - Turn on Expert Settings (Tools->Settings->Expert Settings)
+   - Modify \Program Files\Microsoft Visual Studio 10.0\Common7\Tools\VCVarsQueryRegistry.bat:
+     In the function GetWindowsSdkDirHelper, remove the "\7.0A" from the key path and change the value name to "CurrentInstallFolder".
+This will properly bring in the current SDK version.
    - Make sure you set the SDK in Platform Toolset (project properties) [this is done for ARB]
    It works, no additional notes.